charlie2951/krv32/README.md

-# A subset of RISC-V architecture (RV32I) implementation for low-resource FPGA
+# A subset of RISC-V architecture (RV32I) SoC implementation for FPGA
 A tiny version of `RISC-V` for low-resource FPGA developed by the **Integrated System Design lab, School of Electronics, KIIT University** <p>
 **Objective**
 The main objective of this project is to prototype a RISC-V 32-bit CPU with an **RV32 base integer (RV32I) instruction set**.
 The CPU is coded using Verilog HDL from scratch and most of the instruction sets are implemented.
 The code is compatible with the GNU RISC-V toolchain (both assembler and compiler).